tanaikech/Managing-A-Lot-Of-Google-Calendar-Events-using-Batch-Requests-with-Google-Apps-Script/README.md

 ## Overview

-**This is the sample scripts for managing a lot of Google Calendar Events using the batch requests with Google Apps Script.**
+**These are the sample scripts for managing a lot of Google Calendar Events using the batch requests with Google Apps Script.**

 <a name="description"></a>